kwalczak80/Clonmel-Hiking-Club/README.md

   <li>As a first-time user I would like to easily understand what the website is about,</li>
   <li>As a first-time user I would like to easily navigate throughout the website content,</li>
   <li>As a first-time user I would like to read information about the Clonmel Hiking Club,</li>
-  <li>As a first-time user I would like to easily read the text information displayed on the webpage regardless of the device screen size I'm using,</li>
+  <li>As a first-time user I would like to easily read the information displayed on the webpage regardless of the device screen size I'm using,</li>
   <li>As a first-time user I would like to find other interesting information I'm looking for.</li>
 </ul>
 </ul>